How-to guides

 LoadUp and Dropcurb both offer per-item online pricing, but their cost structures differ in ways that matter at commercial scale.

 LoadUp requires two-person teams for all pickups, including curbside items.
-This doubles the labor cost per job, which is reflected in per-item pricing for larger items.
+This increases the labor cost per job, which is reflected in per-item pricing for larger items.

-Dropcurb charges a flat per-item price with no service area fee, no cancellation fee, and no two-person requirement for curbside items.
+Dropcurb charges a flat per-item price with no service area fee and no two-person requirement for curbside items.
 A single hauler with a pickup truck handles curbside pickups efficiently.
 The cost structure is simpler and lower at every volume tier.

 What Should a Commercial Junk Removal Budget Include?